jinwensun111/pyhsmm/README.md

 **This is a Python 3.6+ fork of [mattjj/pyhsmm](https://github.com/mattjj/pyhsmm).
 It drops support for Python 2.**
 **See also [maxmouchet/pybasicbayes](https://github.com/maxmouchet/pybasicbayes).**

+The main changes are:
+- Drop support for Python 2
+- Supports the latest versions of scipy
+- Always use the C extensions
+- Builds on Windows with MSVC
+- Minor code cleanups

+---

 This is a Python library for approximate unsupervised inference in Bayesian Hidden Markov Models (HMMs) and explicit-duration Hidden semi-Markov Models (HSMMs), focusing on the Bayesian Nonparametric extensions, the HDP-HMM